NIKIN supports "Texcircle" project at Lucerne University of Applied Sciences and Arts - NIKIN EU

 Textile cycle

-Image: Robin and the yarn. ©Ivan Schnoz
+Image: Robin and the yarn.
+Ivan Schnoz

 In search of pure substance

-Image: A prototype sweater. ©HSLU
+Image: A sweater prototype. ©HSLU

 Old jeans become new sweaters